Your cart (0)

 Tax included and shipping calculated at checkout

-At Meraki Studio, I specialise in impression print jewellery, where a real fingerprint or paw print is pressed into wax and then transformed into metal using the traditional lost wax casting technique.
-This method ensures that every line, ridge, and scar is kept exactly as it is - nothing is lost in translation.
+At Meraki Studio, I specialise exclusively in impression print jewellery.
+This means a real fingerprint or pet print is pressed directly into wax and then cast into metal using the traditional lost wax casting technique.
+The result is a deeply personal keepsake that preserves every natural detail of the original print.

-Impression print jewellery is made by taking a direct imprint of your loved one’s fingerprint, paw print, or even nose print into soft jeweller’s wax.
-That impression is then cast in solid sterling silver or 9ct gold.
+Impression print jewellery is created by taking a physical imprint of a fingerprint, paw print or nose print into soft jewellers wax.
+This wax impression is then cast in solid sterling silver or 9ct gold.

-Laser-engraved fingerprint jewellery works differently.
-Instead of taking a physical impression, a photo or ink print of a fingerprint is uploaded and then etched into the surface of the jewellery using a laser machine.
+Laser engraved fingerprint jewellery works from a photo or ink print rather than a physical impression.
+The image is uploaded and then etched onto the surface of the metal using a laser.

-Laser engraving is faster and often cheaper, but it lacks the authenticity and texture of an impression made directly into wax.
+Laser engraving is often faster and more accessible, but it does not capture the depth, texture or individuality of a true impression taken directly from the source.

-Impression print jewellery is ideal when you want to capture the true essence of a loved one’s fingerprint or a pet’s paw print.
-It’s especially meaningful for:
+Impression print jewellery is ideal when you want to preserve the true essence of a loved one or pet.
+It is especially meaningful for:

-Because it’s handmade using the lost wax casting method, it takes a little longer to create than an engraved piece.
-But the result is a one-of-a-kind keepsake that can be passed down through generations.
+Because each piece is handmade using the lost wax casting method, it takes time and care to create.
+The result is a one-of-a-kind keepsake designed to be treasured for generations.

-At Meraki Studio, I focus solely on impression print jewellery because I believe in creating pieces that hold the most authentic details possible.
+At Meraki Studio, I focus solely on impression print jewellery, as I believe this method best honours the authenticity and individuality of each print.

-As Christmas approaches, impression print jewellery makes a truly heartfelt gift.
-Whether it’s capturing your child’s fingerprint for a parent, or your dog’s paw print for an animal lover, it’s a present that goes beyond the festive season.
+As Christmas approaches, impression print jewellery makes a deeply thoughtful gift.
+Whether capturing a child’s fingerprint or a pet’s paw print, it is a piece that carries meaning long after the festive season has passed.

-Both impression print jewellery and laser-engraved jewellery have their place, but the difference lies in authenticity.
-If you want to capture the real, tangible texture of your loved one’s fingerprint or pet’s paw print, impression jewellery offers a depth and uniqueness that engraving simply can’t match.
+Both impression print jewellery and laser-engraved jewellery have their place.
+The difference lies in authenticity.
+If you are looking to preserve the true texture and individuality of a fingerprint or pet print, impression print jewellery offers a depth and connection that engraving simply cannot replicate.

-This Christmas, consider gifting a keepsake that holds more than just an image, one that preserves touch, memory, and love in its truest form.
+This Christmas, consider a keepsake that holds more than an image, one that preserves touch, memory and love in its truest form.